14 MAR 2023

 (Princess Alice of Battenberg)

-Alice was christened in Darmstadt on 25th April 1885 and her god-parents were - her maternal grandfather Grand Duke Louis IV of Hesse & By the Rhine (1837-1892); her paternal grandfather Prince Alexander of Hesse & By the Rhine (1823-1888); her paternal grandmother Julia, The Princess of Battenberg (1825-1895); her aunt The Grand Duchess Elizabeth 'Ella' Feodorovna of Russia, formerly Princess Elizabeth of Hesse & By the Rhine, later canonised as Holy Martyr Elizabeth Feodorovna (1864-1918); her aunt Princess Marie, The Princess of Erbach-Schönberg, formerly Princess Marie of Battenberg (1852-1923) and lastly her great-grandmother Queen Victoria (1819(1837-1901), the elderly Queen-Empress.
+Alice was christened at the Neues Palais, Darmstadt on 25th April 1885 and her god-parents were - her maternal grandfather Grand Duke Louis IV of Hesse & By the Rhine (1837-1892); her paternal grandfather Prince Alexander of Hesse & By the Rhine (1823-1888); her paternal grandmother Julia, The Princess of Battenberg (1825-1895); her aunt The Grand Duchess Elizabeth 'Ella' Feodorovna of Russia, formerly Princess Elizabeth of Hesse & By the Rhine, later canonised as Holy Martyr Elizabeth Feodorovna (1864-1918); her aunt Princess Marie, The Princess of Erbach-Schönberg, formerly Princess Marie of Battenberg (1852-1923) and lastly her great-grandmother Queen Victoria (1819(1837-1901), the elderly Queen-Empress.

-Princess Alice as a child
+Princess Alice as a child c.
+1887

 Princess Alice as a bridesmaid